Models Catalog

 CivitAI: Provide a link that includes a

-query parameter or a link to a model/version page.
+modelVersionIdquery parameter or a link to a model/version page.
 The tool will attempt to fetch metadata and files associated with that model.

 Click Process.
 The editor then tries to: